hamzawritescode/ChatBot-GPT-2/README.md

 # ChatBot-GPT-2

-So, what's this code all about?
-(Project Summary)
 This Python script is basically a little command-line chat buddy.
 You can use it to:

 Kick off new conversations: Just give your chat a name, and you're good to go.